-Two-week session campers and ELP's participate in short overnight camping trips off site.

-- Carson and Leopold campers spend one night at campsites on Wildwood's Hubbard Pond. - Fossey and Thoreau campers are transported to Greenfield State Park in school buses where they spend two nights. - Dillard and Abbey campers are transported to nearby Mt.
-Monadnock campsites in school buses for two nights. - ELP's plan a longer trip farther from Wildwood with special activities.

-All campers sleep in tents with other same-gender campers, help to prepare meals over a camp stove or campfire, make S'mores, hike, play games, and learn about unique natural features of their location.
+- Two-week session campers and ELP's participate in short overnight camping trips off site. - o Carson and Leopold campers spend one night at campsites on Wildwood's Hubbard Pond. - Fossey and Thoreau campers are transported to Greenfield State Park in school buses two nights. - o Dillard and Abbey campers are transported to Mt.
+Monadnock in school buses for two nights. - o ELP's & CIT's go on special overnight trips in New England, transported by van. - All campers sleep in tents with other same-gender identified campers, help to prepare meals over a camp stove or campfire, make S'mores, hike, play games, and learn about unique natural features of their location.
 Wildwood provides foam tent pads to use on unit trips.